Trump condemns ‘egregious display of hatred, bigotry and violence’ in Charlottesville

 “We condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides – on many sides,” he said.

+On Saturday evening, a White House aide issued a statement clarifying why the president used the phrase "on many sides” instead of singling out the white nationalists who initially gathered in Charlottesville.

+“The president was condemning hatred, bigotry and violence from all sources and all sides,” a White House official said.
+“There was violence between protesters and counter protesters today.”

-The president said he spoke with Virginia Democratic Gov. Terry McAuliffe about the day's violence.
+During his remarks, the president said he spoke with Virginia Democratic Gov. Terry McAuliffe, who declared a state of emergency on Saturday.

 “What is vital now is a swift restoration of law and order and the protection of innocent lives,” the president said.
 “No citizen should ever fear for safety and security in our society.
 And no child should ever be afraid to go outside and play or be with their parents and have a good time.”

 The president made the comments during a bill signing with Veterans Affairs Secretary David Shulkin.
-Earlier Saturday, Trump first responded to the unrest on Twitter.
+He also expressed his sympathy to those who died in the helicopter crash.

+“Deepest condolences to the families & fellow officers of the VA State Police who died today,” Trump tweeted.
+“You're all among the best this nation produces.”

 “We ALL must be united & condemn all that hate stands for,” the president tweeted.
 “There is no place for this kind of violence in America.
 Lets come together as one!”